SigLino: Efficient Multi-Teacher Distillation for Agglomerative Vision Foundation Models: Experiments

-\textbf{Impact of OpenLVD200M:} We ablate our data curation pipeline by comparing OpenLVD200M against a random uniform subsample of equal size and reporting resultsin Table~\ref{tab:openlvd_main}.
-In image–text classification, the curated set yields consistent gains: the average accuracy rises from 74.96 to 79.11 (+4.15) for the ensemble, with significant improvements on fine-grained/long-tail datasets (FGVC-Aircraft, +18.64) as seen in table~\ref{tab:openlvd_top3}.
-These gains align with our hypothesis: balancing the long tail broadens concept coverage, reduces head-class dominance, and improves teacher agreement on rare categories, thereby strengthening MT-distillation and enhancing ensemble synergy.
+\textbf{Impact of OpenLVD200M:} We ablate our data curation pipeline by comparing OpenLVD200M against a random uniform subsample of equal size and reporting results in Table~\ref{tab:openlvd_main}.
+In image–text classification, the curated set yields consistent gains: the average accuracy rises from 74.96 to 79.11 (+4.15), with significant improvements on fine-grained/long-tail datasets (FGVC-Aircraft, +18.64; see supplementary for per-benchmark breakdown).